 Zillow did confirm that the sale of single-family dwellings grew by 5.3 percent in March, when compared year-by-year, in Contra Costa County.
 However, Alameda suffered an 18 percent loss in sales, while Santa Clara saw a 9.9 percent loss.
 In San Mateo, sales dropped by 8.3 percent.

 The median price for homes hit $668,300 in Contra Costa County and $928,000 in Alameda.
 In San Mateo, the median price for a house is $1.3 million, while the median for a home in San Francisco is $1.6 million.
 Santa Clara County has the highest median average of $1.25 million.
 There was no data available for Marin or Napa counties.

-According to Brothers by Homes, some Bay Area real estate agents working in the Bay Area started the year out strong but soon took a hit when the pandemic struck.
+According to Brothers by Homes, some Bay Area real estate agents working in the but soon took a hit when the pandemic struck.
 Because of strict shelter in place orders, restrictions on real estate transactions in the last couple of weeks of March limited what agents could do.
 Agents were not permitted to show houses to individuals or hold open houses until the very beginning of April.
 Government workers who had to adjust to the newer work-at-home routines limited the county recording services, as well.

 Real estate agents stated that they were working in an uncertain and uneasy business environment.
 Despite the restrictions placed on their companies, some agents still personally showed homes to potential clients.
 Others limited visits to video conferencing calls, phone calls, and text messages.